 In cases of malicious prosecution, it is often necessary to show that any evidence the police produced was manufactured – or that a police witness gave incorrect evidence or committed perjury (lied under oath in a court of law).

-Duncan Lewis Action Against Public Authorities Solicitors frequently advise those who have been victims of malicious prosecution on how to bring a claim against the police for compensation.
+Duncan Lewis Action Against Public Authorities solicitors frequently advise those who have been victims of malicious prosecution on how to bring a claim against the police for compensation.

 In malicious prosecution claims, a high standard of evidence is needed and it is also necessary to establish a motive for the malicious prosecution.
-Duncan Lewis Action Against Public Authorities Solicitors will build a case meticulously for the purposes of making a claim for malicious prosecution.
+We will build a case meticulously for the purposes of making a claim for malicious prosecution.

-It is possible to claim for damage to reputation and any earnings lost as a result of malicious prosecution – as well as claiming compensation for any breaches of human rights, including the deprivation of liberty.
+It is possible to claim for damage to reputation and any earnings lost as a result of malicious prosecution, as well as claiming compensation for any breaches of human rights, including the deprivation of liberty.

-Duncan Lewis may be able to secure legal aid, or to offer a no win no fee arrangement for advising on malicious prosecution claims – or, alternatively, a competitively priced fixed fee arrangement, and help with After the Event (ATE) insurance.
+We may be able to secure legal aid, or to offer a no win no fee arrangement for advising on malicious prosecution claims – or, alternatively, a competitively priced fixed fee arrangement, and help with After the Event (ATE) insurance.

-For expert legal advice on Actions Against the Police and Malicious Prosecution Claims, call Duncan Lewis Action Against Public Authorities Solicitors in confidence on 0333 772 0409.
+For expert legal advice on actions against the police and malicious prosecution claims, call Duncan Lewis Action Against Public Authorities solicitors in confidence on 0333 772 0409.